 Women with postpartum thyroiditis have a high chance of developing postpartum depression.

 The first phase is hyperthyroidism and takes place between 1st to 6th months.
 There are no specific symptoms in the initial weeks.
-So most of the women despite having hyperthyroidism may not even know it.
-But some may experience sudden anxiety, wt loss, feeling warm, palpitations and excessive hair loss.
+So most women despite having hyperthyroidism may not even know it.
+But some may experience sudden anxiety, wt loss, feeling warm, palpitations, and excessive hair loss.

-In the second phase i.e., hypothyroidism, lasting upto 1 year.
-Patients complaints of weight gain, depression, unexplained lethargy, constipation, intolerance to cold etc.
+In the second phase i.e., hypothyroidism, lasting up to 1 year.
+Patients complain of weight gain, depression, unexplained lethargy, constipation, intolerance to cold, etc.

-Women with asymptomatic autoimmune thyroid condition can develop postpartum thyroiditis post pregnancy.
+Women with asymptomatic autoimmune thyroid conditions can develop postpartum thyroiditis post-pregnancy.
 The antibodies start attacking the thyroid gland, causing its inflammation, leading to hyperthyroidism and later hypothyroidism.
-The reason behind the presence of these antibodies are still unknown.
+The reason behind the presence of these antibodies is still unknown.